-All files which have the extension .ditamap and are opened in the application will be opened in the DITA Maps Manager view.
-In additional you can right click the file in the Project view and select Open with.
+You can open a map file from Project in the DITA Maps Manager view by right clicking it and choosing Open in DITA Maps Manager.
+The titles of the referenced resources will be resolved dynamically when navigating the tree.
 After the map is opened in the Manager you can open it in the main editor for further customization using the Open map in editor toolbar action.